iWB-Git/EAEYE/README.md

 The general categories will be:

-    1. hotfix  | for critical issues that need to be solved ASAP, solutions may be temporary
+    * hotfix  | for critical issues that need to be solved ASAP, solutions may be temporary
-    2. bugfix  | for fixing reported bugs
+    * bugfix  | for fixing reported bugs
-    3. feature | adding, removing, or editing existing features
+    * feature | adding, removing, or editing existing features
-    4. test    | to test your code before submitting a pull request to main
+    * test    | to test your code before submitting a pull request to main
-    5. dev     | development branches, can be general (i.e. bryce/dev) or
+    * dev     | development branches, can be general (i.e. bryce/dev) or
                  feature specific (i.e. bryce/dev/40/optimize-upload-speed)

-Feel free to use other categories if these don't accurately describe the intended branch's purpose, just be sure to keep the category short and descriptive.
+Feel free to use other categories if these don't accurately describe the intended branch's purpose, just be sure to keep the category short and descriptive and keep naming conventions consistent.

 More info on branch naming can be found [here](https://tilburgsciencehub.com/building-blocks/collaborate-and-share-your-work/use-github/naming-git-branches/).